textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Single directory scope

 Single directory scope implies all or some of the contents of one directory only.
-While you could include the parent directory at the top, as demonstrated in the previous example, it’s easier to exclude it in this case to avoid needing a nested list, thus the parent-child relationship lines are dropped as well:
+While you could include the parent directory at the top, as demonstrated in the previous example, it's easier to exclude it in this case to avoid needing a nested list, thus the parent-child relationship lines are dropped as well:

 * . . .
 * {:.directory} subdirectory2